samuelblack11/samuelblack11/README.md

 ### Hello!
-I'm a Senior Software Engineer with a broad skill set focused in Python, JavaScript, Microsoft Azure, and Swift.
-I have 5+ years experience working both independently and leading teams for medium sized businesses.
+I'm a Senior Software Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
 My technical skills come with a strong operations background from a fast-paced environment.
 This has made me highly technical, detail-oriented, and expeditious.
 I now apply this to mobile and desktop software development.
-Please find a summary of independent projects I've worked on as well as some skills below.
+Please find a summary of my independent projects and some skills below.

 <h2> Some Projects That I've built Independently</h2>
 <p align="left">
-    <a href="https://apps.apple.com/us/app/saloo-greetings/id6450127182">Saloo Greetings</a> (Main Skills Used: Swift, Python, Flask, and Azure)<br>
+    <a href="https://apps.apple.com/us/app/saloo-greetings/id6450127182">Saloo Greetings</a> (Swift, Python, Flask, and Azure)<br>

 Saloo is a private social network for connecting with loved ones, sharing memories, and celebrating special events.